wamp-proto/wamp-proto/AUTHORING.md

-# Submitting

-- `make rfc` to generate the current XML + TXT
-- quick sanity check of the generated TXT file
-- increment the draft number on the XML file
-- submit XML file at https://datatracker.ietf.org/submit/

 # Tooling

 RFC drafts can be submitted in several formats, with XML the preferred one, since it is easiest on the IETF RFC editors.